kl3mousse/seafighter/README.md

 # latest updates
 - added "gfx" folder to store all bitmaps separately
-- MAME with NeoGeo Unibios added to be able to testing
+- MAME with NeoGeo Unibios added to be able to test
 - moved NeoDev as a library

 "NEOGEO" is a registered trademark of SNK Playmore Corp.
 All other company and product names used are trademarks or registered trademarks of their respective owners.